 Jamie’s Favorite – Trump International Golf Links Scotland

 Situated just north of the city of Aberdeen you will find Trump International Golf Links – Scotland.
-The course was designed by Martin Hawtree, who has vast experience with setting up golf courses for the Open Championship.
-Hawtree was tasked with designing a course worthy to host an Open Championship, and design one he did.
-17 of the 18 holes run North/South along the coast, some say that this type of golf course design lacks imagination but why would you give up all of that amazing dune-land when it is available to you.
+Martin Hawtree, who has extensive experience building golf courses for the Open Championship, created the course.
+Hawtree was tasked with designing a course worthy to host an Open Championship.17 of the 18 holes run North/South along the coast, some say that this type of golf course design lacks imagination but why would you give up all of that amazing dune-land when it is available to you.

-The first highlight is the par 3 third hole, the tee boxes are sheltered and scattered amongst the dunes with the green backing onto the beachfront framed by the North Sea.
+Firstly to highlight is the par 3 third hole, the tee boxes are sheltered and scattered amongst the dunes with the green backing onto the beachfront framed by the North Sea.
 Holes 13 and 14 are special, the par 3 thirteenth is the only hole that goes west to east.
 Playing downhill into green in a valley, framed by dunes and the North Sea it whets the appetite for what is to come on 14.
-As you walk from the 13th green to the 14th through the dunes you are met by the sound of crashing waves and a view of the North Sea.
+As you walk from the 13th green to the 14th through the dunes the sound of crashing waves and a view of the North Sea appear in front of you.
 For me, the 14th hole is the signature hole at Trump International Golf Links Scotland.
-Teeing off from atop a dune, the big thing that catches your eye is the North Sea to the right, the fairway is is framed by dunes right and left giving you no room for error
+Finally The North Sea is the first thing you see as you start your shot from a dune.
+The dunes surround the fairway leaving no room for error.

 The critique from some is that the golf course is too hard, and I can see that.
-It certainly is a difficult golf course but you have to remember it was designed to host championships.
+It is certain a difficult golf course but you have to keep in mind its design was to host championships.
 There are a variety of tee options there and don’t be afraid of playing one tee forward than where you usually would, I am almost certain you will enjoy your day more.

 Hidden Gem – Murcar Links